stefan-girlich/simple.scope/README.md

 ###0.3 UNRELEASED
-* fixed bug where bezerk-dragging could live notes stack in floating state
+* separators can now be made note by clicking
+* whitespace in notes is now handled as empty input
+* allow dragging on buttons
+* let dropped note tween to final location smoooothly
+* make whole rectangular text input area clickable instead of only actual text
 * fixed "stuttering" of opening gaps between notes when entry dragged
 * fixed initial "jumping" when dragging multi-line note
-* fix bug where pasted HTML content (e.g. copy-paste from website or other note) would be displayed including all formatings, strip down to plain-text data instead
+* fixed bug where pasted HTML content (e.g. copy-paste from website or other note) would be displayed including all formattings, strip down to plain-text data instead
-* let dropped note tween to final location smoooothly
-* make whole rectangular text input area clickable instead of only actual text
+* fixed bug where bezerk-dragging could live notes stack in floating state

 ###0.2
 first release after rewrite and redesign